frederikcoppens/slidedecks/ELIXIR_Belgium_connecting_ESFRIs_20190916/presentation.md

 * Funding of ESFRIs on Flemish Roadmap
 * Application to enter the Flemish Roadmap

-### General remark from reviewers

 .italic[
-#### The Science Commission identified a number research infrastructures in Flanders that include data platforms and that would benefit from closer co-ordination with the ELIXIR node
+### The Science Commission identified a number research infrastructures in Flanders that include data platforms and that would benefit from closer co-ordination with the ELIXIR node
 ]

 ---